DolVladzio/DevOps_project/HW_03/README.md

 3. Run the following command.
 Git automatically creates a folder with the repository name and downloads the files there.

        git clone https://gitlab.com/class_schedule/class_schedule.backend.git
-4. Enter your username and password if GitLab requests.

 ## Database
 1. Download and install the last version of PostgreSQL https://www.postgresql.org/download/